micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-34-rashi_en.md

 ### passuk 4

 ### passuk 5
-<b>And he called out the Name, Adonoy.</b> It is translated by Onkelos: “He called out in the Name of God.”
+<b>And he called out the Name, Hachem.</b> It is translated by Onkelos: “He called out in the Name of God.”

 ### passuk 6
-<b>Adonoy, Adonoy.</b> This Name signifies the Attribute of Mercy, the first [ה' represents mercy] before [man] sins and the second, after he sins and repents.
+<b>Hachem, Hachem.</b> This Name signifies the Attribute of Mercy, the first [ה' represents mercy] before [man] sins and the second, after he sins and repents.
 <b>Almighty.</b> This [Name], too, represents the Attribute of Mercy.
 Similarly, it says: “My God, My God, why have You forsaken me?” and it is not appropriate to say to the Attribute of Retribution, “Why have You forsaken me?”
 This I have found in Mechilta (15, 2).
 <b>Slow to anger.</b> He puts off His anger and does not rush to exact punishment in case he (the sinner) will repent.
 <b>And abounding in kindness —</b> to those who require kindness, for they do not have sufficient merits.